akaszynski/keepa/README.rst

 Credits
 -------
-This Python module, written by Alex Kaszynski and several contribitors, is based on Java code written by Marius Johann, CEO Keepa.
-Java source is can be found at `keepacom/api_backend <https://github.com/keepacom/api_backend/>`_.
+This Python module, written by Alex Kaszynski and several contributors, is based on Java code written by Marius Johann, CEO of Keepa.
+Java source can be found at `keepacom/api_backend <https://github.com/keepacom/api_backend/>`_.